You don’t have to be a famous singer to make money with your voice.

 Passive, residual income simply means you create something once that continues to pay you no matter where you are or what you are doing.
 For this, there is no better option than affiliate marketing.

 I’ve tried a lot of things to make money online but affiliate marketing is the only thing that ever brought me success.
 And it isn’t just me.
 Many successful online business owners start in one field, then move to affiliate marketing to automate parts of their business.
-I know Kam from Adventures on the River and Jon from FatStacksBlog is doing it too.

 Let me share another example with you…